lxndrblz/anatole/README.md

 ### Change the language names in the language dropdown

 The language names displayed on the main menu are controlled by the variables `LanguageName`.
 You can set these to shortcode, full name or a flag emoji by simply changing the parameter.
-In the following example English will be displayed as "EN" and Arabic will be displayed as "Arabic".
+In the following example, English will be displayed as "EN" and Arabic will be displayed as "Arabic".

 ```toml
 [languages]